Chart Color Schemes

 Residential development activity is lower than average in Callala Bay - Currarong according to AreaSearch's national comparison of local real estate markets

-Callala Bay - Currarong has averaged approximately 31 new dwelling approvals each year over the past five financial years, totalling 156 homes.
-As of FY2026 so far, 11 approvals have been recorded.
-The area has experienced population decline while housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
-New dwellings are developed at an average expected construction cost value of $430,000, slightly above the regional average, indicating a focus on quality developments.
+Callala Bay - Currarong has averaged approximately 31 new dwelling approvals each year over the past five financial years ending June 2021.
+This totals to 156 homes approved in that period.
+As of July 2022, 13 approvals have been recorded for the current financial year ending June 2023.
+The area has experienced population decline, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-This financial year, $1.8 million in commercial development approvals have been recorded, suggesting minimal commercial development activity compared to residential.
-When measured against Rest of NSW, Callala Bay - Currarong shows moderately higher construction activity, balancing buyer choice with support for current property values.
-New development consists of 67% detached dwellings and 33% medium and high-density housing, expanding the range of medium-density options and creating a mix of opportunities across price brackets.
-This represents a notable shift from the area's existing housing composition, which is currently 96% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.
+New dwellings are developed at an average expected construction cost value of $430,000, slightly above the regional average, suggesting a focus on quality developments.
+In the current financial year ending June 2023, approximately $1.8 million in commercial development approvals have been recorded, indicating minimal commercial development activity compared to residential activity.
+When measured against the Rest of NSW over the past five years, Callala Bay - Currarong shows moderately higher construction activity, balancing buyer choice with support for current property values.
+New development consists of 67% detached dwellings and 33% medium and high-density housing, expanding the range of medium-density options to create a mix of opportunities across price brackets.

+This represents a notable shift from the area's existing housing stock, which is currently 96% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
 The location has approximately 159 people per dwelling approval, indicating a low density market.
-With population expected to remain stable or decline, Callala Bay - Currarong should see reduced pressure on housing in the future, potentially creating opportunities for buyers.
+With population expected to remain stable or decline in the near future, Callala Bay - Currarong should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development